- ERM Team

 Jennifer McCarthy, Acquisitions Assistant for Collections & Systems, Edward G. Miner Library

-Kristin Moo, Electronic Access Librarian, River Campus Libraries
+Kristin Moo, Director, Academic Resources, River Campus Libraries

 The University of Rochester Libraries' collections support the education, research, and clinical mission at the University of Rochester.
 We seek agreements that allow for the use of our resources that address the many ways of encountering and accessing collections as data.